elixir-europe/rdmkit/pages/tool_assembly/ifb_assembly.md

 ### Data sharing and publishing

 It is good practice to [publish](data_publication) your data on repositories.
-IFB encourages researchers to browse the list of [ELIXIR deposition databases for biomolecular data](https://elixir-europe.org/platforms/data/elixir-deposition-databases) to find the appropriate repository.
+IFB encourages researchers to browse the list of {% tool "elixir-deposition-databases-for-biomolecular-data" %} to find the appropriate repository.

 The french scientific community benefit from [Recherche.Data.Gouv](https://recherche.data.gouv.fr/en) a national Dataverse repository.
 This repository is associated with [thematic reference centres](https://recherche.data.gouv.fr/en/page/thematic-reference-centers-providing-expertise-for-individual-scientific-fields) and data management clusters.
 IFB is the reference centre for Life Science.